-During the summer months many festivities take place in Primosten such as folk music evenings and fishing nights, although the most know is the traditional donkey race (the race of these charming animals is an annual tradition which attract thousand of visitors every year).
-Furthermore, the port of Primosten hosts many sport and recreation activities such as jet-ski, water sports and beach volley.
+During summer months many festivities take place in Primosten such as folk music evenings and fishing nights, although the most know is the traditional donkey race.
+The race of these charming animals is an annual tradition which attract thousand of visitors every year.
+Furthermore, the port of Primosten also hosts many sport and recreation activities such as jet-ski, water sports and beach volley during summer days.

 If you also want to enjoy a good meal and become acquainted with the local gastronomy I recommend you to visit the “Marina” restaurant (more information here).
 The place is located in front of a small beach and they serve home made regional food (Tip: The mussels were really tasty).